Pen – FrøyaRingen (NYTEK23)

 3.3 Interface with permanent extra equipment

-When using permanent extra equipment on the pen affecting integrity and the response of the pen, ScaleAQ must be contacted for guidance and approval.
+When using permanent extra equipment on the pen affecting integrity and the performance of the pen, ScaleAQ must be contacted for guidance and approval.

 3.4 Interface with temporary extra equipment